The Mouse-Proof Kitchen

 The couple and their new daughter end up in a vermin-infested farmhouse in a remote town in France—far from the mansion in Provence they’d originally imagined.
 Their rickety home is falling down around them, the village is involved in a decades-old trauma, and even the charms of the region’s lavender fields and a budding romance between two of their young neighbors can’t distract from the fact that Freya’s hospital stays are becoming frighteningly frequent.
 Anna must draw on reserves of strength she never knew she had just to keep going from day to day.
 But will it be enough to keep her family together—and her daughter safe?

 Told with “the most pitch-perfect, radiant prose” (New York Times bestselling author Marisa de los Santos), The Mouse-Proof Kitchen is a moving and thought-provoking story about how the best parts of life are often the most complicated.

 Reading Group Guide

-On the most joyous day of their lives, Anna and Tobias welcome a severely disabled daughter into the world.
+On what should have been the most joyous day of their lives, Anna and Tobias welcome a severely disabled daughter into the world.
 Their little Freya will mostly likely never walk, never talk—probably not even know who they are.
-Taking a leap of faith, they make the decision to leave London behind and start a new life for their family in a fixer-upper on the French countryside.
-The dramatic scenery, nutty neighbors, and persistent rodent problem are minor distractions compared with Freya’s fragile condition, and the limits of their love for their daughter–and each other–are being tested at every turn.
+Taking a leap of faith, they make the decision to leave London behind and start a new life for their family in a fixer-upper in the French countryside.
+The dramatic scenery, nutty neighbors, and persistent rodent problems are minor distractions compared with Freya’s fragile condition, and the limits of their love for their daughter—and each other—are being tested at every turn.
 Overwhelmed, unprepared, and terrified of what the future holds for both Freya and themselves, Anna and Tobias grapple with whether or not they are strong enough to love their child—or strong enough to give her up.

 Topics & Questions for Discussion